 4. Any tips for us everyday genealogists?

 Realize that every family has fractured lines: you just don’t realize where the fractures are until someone dies.
 And people hide in plain sight.
 Use every tool available to you to find them.
-My website’s Toolbox <www.lawsonresearch.net/toolbox.html> has resources for all 50 states, vital and other records, like how to find prison inmates.
+My website’s Forensic Toolbox has resources for all 50 states, vital and other records, like how to find prison inmates.

 5. What’s the best part about what you do?

-I get to talk to people all over the country and hear their stories.
+I get to talk with people all over the country and hear their stories.
 But the most fun is when I can reunite living families.
 One time a family could plan a family reunion because I was able to locate them all.

 From the December 2013 Family Tree Magazine